Working Holiday in Canada

-Whatever your plans are for Canada, pvtistes.net provides free info and great insider trips!
+Whatever your plans are for Canada, pvtistes.net provides free information and great insider tips!

 Working Holiday Permit travel insurance.

-We’ve been recommending Globe WHV for nearly 15 years (medical expenses, hospitalization, repatriation…).
+We’ve been recommending Globe WHV since 2005 (medical expenses, hospitalization, repatriation).

 Contents

-There are three IEC work permit categories: Working Holiday permit (often referred to as the “WHP”), Young Professionals and International Co-op (Internship).
+There are three IEC work permit categories: Working Holiday (often referred to as a “WHV”), Young Professionals and International Co-op (Internship).

-03. What’s the Working Holiday permit to Canada?
+02. What’s the IEC Working Holiday permit for Canada?

-Note: Italian citizens are eligible for a six-month Working Holiday permit, with which they have the right to work in Canada.
-They can extend their stay for another six months but they won’t have the right to work.
+Note: Italian citizens are eligible for a six-month Working Holiday with the right to work in Canada.
+They can then extend their stay for another six months but they won’t have the right to work for the second six months.

 The Young Professionals and International Co-op (Internship) permits are employer-specific work permits.
 You must respect the conditions on your work permit, which include the name of the employer you can work for, how long you can work and the location where you can work (if applicable).